OSGeo/OSGeoLive-doc/doc/quickstart/pgrouting_quickstart.rst

 	This is osm2pgrouting Version 2.2

-Now load the data from osm file
+Now load the data from osm file:

 ::